Commonly found in Hillside Woods

 As its name suggests, mile-a-minute vine spreads quickly.
 In fact, it can grow up to six inches in a single day.
 Mile-a-minute smothers native plants by growing over them, which physically crushes them and keeps sunlight from reaching them, impeding photosynthesis.

 There are sporadic spots of mile-a-minute in Hillside Woods.
 It should be removed wherever it pops up.
+Please be on the lookout and let us know if you find any!

 Wisteria was first introduced to the US for aesthetic purposes, coveted for it’s lilac flowers.
 However, the dense thickets it creates suffocate plants and girdle trees, causing tree death.
 This causes a gap in the tree canopy, which allows excess sunlight to reach the forest floor.

 Wisteria has trooped up and down from the former mansion where the water tower now stands, and has aggressively colonized the area north of Chemka Pool up to Sugar Pond.
-It has even made its way north of the pond.
+It has even made its way north of the pond!

 First introduced in the 1800s, Japanese honeysuckle is one of the most well established vines in the US.
 Though it may look idyllic, this fast growing vine twists around other plants and kills them by girdling them.
 In full sunlight, Japanese honeysuckle can grow to form large tangles, which suffocate other plants.